 The Soviet Union backed the People's Democratic Party of Afghanistan, and with Cold War tensions running high, the U.S. quickly moved to counter what they perceived as Soviet expansionism, quietly supporting the mujahideen rebels.

-When an internal schism within the People's Democratic Party resulted in the assassination of President Taraki and the appointment of a new PDPA leader, the Soviet Union decided to get their hands dirty.
+When an internal schism within the People's Democratic Party resulted in the assassination of leader Nur Muhammad Taraki and the appointment of a new PDPA leader, the Soviet Union decided to get their hands dirty.
 They waded into the conflict themselves and set up their own regime.

 The United States redoubled its support for the mujahideen rebels and sent billions in financial aid and weapons to Pakistan, the country funneling resources to the rebels next door.

-The developing country Bill Podlich had photographed was gone, and not even the end of the war could bring it back.
+The developing country was gone and not even the end of the war could bring it back.
 Even after the Soviet Union withdrew, fighting continued, and some of the mujahideen rebels formed a new group: the Taliban.
 Afghanistan plunged deeper into chaos and terror.

 Its critics say that the country's ethnic conflicts are intractable, perhaps to the point of being unsolvable.
-But Podlich's photos of the 1960s give the lie to this way of thinking.
+But Podlich's photos of Afghanistan before the Taliban show that this isn't true.

-In the 1960s, Afghanistan experienced a period of prosperity unlike anything that had come before.
+In the 1960s, Afghanistan before the Taliban experienced a period of prosperity unlike anything that had come before.
 Just because groups disagree doesn't mean resolution is impossible.
 After all, Mr. Jawad dryly points out, "Afghanistan is less tribal than New York."

 For more information on life in Afghanistan today, consider watching this Vice series on Afghanistan since the American-led invasion in 2001:

-If you enjoyed this post on 1960s Afghanistan before the Taliban, you might be interested in images of Syria after 4 years of civil war and staggering photos of abandoned Detroit.
+If you enjoyed this post on 1960s Afghanistan before the Taliban, you might be interested in images of Syria after years of civil war and staggering photos of Iran before 1979.
 And before you leave, be sure to like All That's Interesting on Facebook!